datalad-handbook/book/docs/basics/101-137-history.rst

    sequentially open up a new editor for each commit you want to reword.
 In it, you will be able to change the commit message.
 Save to proceed to the next commit message until the rebase is complete.

-   But be careful not to delete any lines in the above editor view -- **An interactive rebase can be dangerous, and if you remove a line, this commit will be lost!**
+   Be careful not to delete any lines in the above editor view -- **An interactive rebase can be dangerous, and if you remove a line, this commit will be lost!**

 Untracking accidentally saved contents (tracked in Git)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^